VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_item.en.md

 Global function.
 Gets the "items" of the component with the specified name and returns them as an instance of the Item class.

-### hsItemGetSelf
-`Item hsItemGetSelf()`

-Gets the Item object of where this component itself is attached, by calling this function in the component's constructor, or methods such as Update, OnClickNode, etc.

 ***